How a media consultant could make a difference to your business

 - Most operate on an hourly or a fixed rate which allows businesses to save money and still get to have access to the best information and advice.
 It has become very cost prohibitive for brands to get access to good advice via the traditional agency setup.

-- With the enormous number of redundancies and shrinking of the media industry there is a lot of quality media personnel that have the pedigree and experience to become very good media consultants.
+- With the enormous number of redundancies and shrinking of the media industry there is a lot of quality former media that have the pedigree and experience to become very good media consultants.

 - Media consultants can dive deeper into your brand and to you as the business owner – they become an extension of you and can think like you, which is so important when it comes to putting forward your messages.

 There has been an enormous shift to bringing media consultants on board particularly from outside the business and not necessarily keeping them in-house.
-The result of this has led to much smarter and more qualified advice, greater results for the client and a flexible workforce where those businesses that haven’t been able to afford such an asset, can now.
+This has resulted in much smarter and more qualified advice, greater results for the client and a flexible workforce where those businesses that haven’t been able to afford such an asset, can now.

 The trick though is to find the right media consultant that fits your business.
 As much as a good one will be your greatest asset, a poor one will be detrimental to your business.